 Different Game Plan

 We have seen many people struggling with utilizing Excel efficiently.
 Using the SSMI methodology not only allows you to avoid both mechanical and logical mistakes when creating spreadsheets, but also lets you develop spreadsheets faster.
-Our method is easy to learn – you don’t have to memorize a long list of rules or guidance.
+The methodology is easy to learn and to apply: you don’t have to memorize a long list of rules and exceptions to the rules.

 Easy to Start

 Following the SSMI methodology does not require extra work.
 After all, you need to create variables and their formulas one way or another, and you have to enter them in your spreadsheet.
-Instead of doing both at the same time, you now do them separately.
-You will even save time by avoiding those “What was I doing?” moments when you switch from entering a formula in your spreadsheet to the creative task of figuring out which new variable to create.
-Access to a community of professionals where you can ask questions and share ideas.
+Instead of doing both activities at the same time, you now do them separately.
+You will even save time by avoiding those “What was I doing?” moments when you switch from the mechanical task of entering a formula in your spreadsheet to the creative task of figuring out which new variable to create.

 Simple to Reuse